bjulliana/front-end-design-test/README.md

 ---

 ## Improvement Suggestions
-- Use a static builder to deploy the website statically
+- Use a static builder to deploy the website statically, improving speed and accessibility.
 - Find solution for embedded assets such as Google Maps and YouTube video, in order to overcome acessibility issues.
+- Add lazy load for the images.